dhwani123s/SQL_Guide/README.md

 # SQL_beginner-

-An easy-to-follow series of 30 short tutorials on SQL.
+An easy-to-follow series of 31 short tutorials presented as queries on SQL to help beginners understand the basics.

 The database used - https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms